jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 ### Checking for special characters

-Our last password check is one for special characters.
+Our last check is one for special characters.
 The only special characters we want to allow are:

 `@:?!()$#,.\/`